OFranjas/OFranjas/README.md

 I have experience in **Web Development** and **Full Stack Engineering**, and I’m always curious to explore other areas of **Software Engineering**, including topics related to **AI** and innovative problem-solving.

-## Currently
-🚀 Working on personal projects and exploring new tech ideas.
-🌱 Learning Japanese and building a consistent fitness routine.
-💬 Happy to talk about software engineering and emerging technologies.

 ## Skills

 Over the years, through my **Master’s degree**, **personal projects**, and **professional experience**,